microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/v1.0/docs/Get-MgEntitlementManagementCatalogCustomWorkflowExtension.md

 # Get-MgEntitlementManagementCatalogCustomWorkflowExtension

 ## SYNOPSIS
-Read the properties and relationships of an accessPackageAssignmentRequestWorkflowExtension object.
+Read the properties and relationships of an accessPackageAssignmentWorkflowExtension object.
 This API is available in the following national cloud deployments.

 ## SYNTAX